Pitt football | Dennis' athleticism one of many standout traits

 “I just wanted to find out how athletic he was,” Narduzzi said.
 “We trust our opinion on what we see, and I think that’s important.”

 Dennis’ athleticism has been a major component of the Pitt defense for the past three years.
 He played all three linebacker spots in 2020, the first year he saw significant playing time on defense.
-He led the team in tackles for loss that year and earned All-ACC third team honors.
+He led the team in tackles for loss that year and earned ACC third-team honors.

 In 2021, he started at middle linebacker and made crucial plays in big games.
-Dennis’ stop of Tennessee quarterback Hendon Hooker on third down in the fourth quarter in Week Two was a critical play in Pitt’s 41-34 victory in Rocky Top.
+Dennis’ stop of Tennessee quarterback Hendon Hooker on third down in the fourth quarter in Week 2 was a critical play in Pitt’s 41-34 victory in Knoxville.
 Against Clemson, Dennis picked off a shovel pass from quarterback D.J.
 Uiagalelei and returned it for a 50-yard touchdown, giving Pitt a 21-7 lead en route to a 27-17 win.
-In the ACC Championship Game against Wake Forest, he notched a season-high 12 tackles and two sacks as the Panthers won their first ACC Championship, 45-21.
+In the ACC championship game against Wake Forest, he notched a season-high 12 tackles and two sacks as the Panthers won their first ACC championship, 45-21.

 He only got better in 2022.
 Elected as a captain by his teammates, Dennis led the Panthers in tackles for the second straight year and was second only to Calijah Kancey in both sacks and TFLs.
 He began the season with 10 tackles and a sack against West Virginia.
 Dennis sealed the win for Pitt over Duke when he sacked wide receiver Jordan Moore on a reverse pass play on a two-point try that would have tied the game with less than a minute remaining.
 Against Miami in the season finale, he intercepted Hurricanes’ quarterback Tyler Van Dyke at the Pitt 4-yard line and returned it 67 yards to set up the Panthers’ first touchdown.

-Dennis earned All-ACC first-team honors in 2022 and Pro Football Focus graded him seventh-best among 789 linebackers in college football.
+Dennis earned ACC first-team honors in 2022 and Pro Football Focus graded him seventh-best among 789 linebackers in college football.
 He missed just four tackles over the course of the season.

 While Dennis’ physical skills are what most people notice when he’s on the field, it’s his intelligence that stands out to his coaches.
 Narduzzi mentioned Dennis’ smarts on many occasions, even going as far to say as having Dennis on his defense is like having another coach on the field.
-Jordan Schultz of The Score reported that Dennis had the highest cognitive testing score among linebackers in the 2023 NFL draft and scored in the 99th percentile of learning efficiency.
+The Score's Jordan Schultz reported that Dennis had the highest cognitive testing score among linebackers in the 2023 NFL draft and scored in the 99th percentile of learning efficiency.

 That intelligence helped Dennis when he began calling the defensive plays, something he’d like to continue doing at the next level, telling reporters at the combine that he’d love to have “the green dot” regardless of what linebacker position he plays.
 Dennis was adept at calling plays and communicating with the other players on defense while at Pitt.